5 Types of Flooring for your Home

 Let us start with the most popular selected choice, hardwood flooring.
 Hardwood continues to be the most popular due to its natural aesthetic appearance.
 There's just absolutely nothing like it.

-Beauty: The beauty of hardwood flooring is unmatched.
+Beauty: The beauty of wood flooring is unmatched.
 Everything else is a compromise.
 Ask your flooring expert and he'll tell you.

-Durable: Hardwood flooring is known for its durability and longevity.
+Durable: Wood flooring is known for its durability and longevity.
 A good hardwood provides a timeless natural look that can last for decades.

 Great investment: Many buyers are looking for homes that have hardwood flooring installed, and they are willing to pay top dollar for it.
 Not only do you get to enjoy the flooring while you live in your home, but the value of your home rises from this investment.

-Hygienic and aesthetic: Not only is hardwood flooring a pleasant natural look for the human eye, but it also is the most hygienic option.
-Hardwood flooring does not have the problem of harboring dirt such as carpet, making wood floors more hygienic especially when installed in a child’s room.
+Hygienic and aesthetic: Not only is wood flooring a pleasant natural look for the human eye, but it also is the most hygienic option.
+Wood flooring does not have the problem of harboring dirt such as carpet, making wood floors more hygienic especially when installed in a child’s room.

 Not good with scratches: A scuff or scratch does not settle well with wood floors, and the softer the wood, the easier it is to scratch and damage.
 In high traffic areas, especially l involving pets or children, hardwood floors are more prone to show damage.
 However, if significant damage is done, you always have the option to have it refinished.